-First Gas’ indemnity under section 12.11 will be subject to the limitations and exclusions set out in sections 16.1 to 16.4, 16.6 and 16.7.
+Unless it is shown that First Gas caused Gas to become Non-Specification Gas, First Gas shall have no liability to any Shipper for any Loss incurred by that Shipper arising out of or in relation to that Shipper taking Non-Specification Gas at a Delivery Point.

-Any claim made by a Shipper under section 12.11 shall be without prejudice to any other rights or remedies available to that Shipper.
+Any claim made by a Shipper under section 12.10 shall be without prejudice to any other rights or remedies available to that Shipper.

 odorisation